netra1308/Text_summarizer/README.md

 # Text_summarizer

 Steps to run the project
-step 1- Open the project in Pycharm ide step 2- Run the app.py file step 3- Copy the url generated in terminal step 4- Paste the url in browser
+step 1- Open the project in Pycharm IDE or any python IDE step 2- Run the app.py file step 3- Copy the url generated in terminal step 4- Paste the url in browser